ethereum/consensus-specs/specs/networking/p2p-interface.md

 If steps (1), (2) or (3) fail due to invalid, malformed or inconsistent data, the responder MUST respond in error.
 Clients tracking peer reputation MAY record such failures, as well as unexpected events, e.g. early stream resets.

-The entire request should be read in no more than **5 seconds**.
+The entire request should be read in no more than `RESP_TIMEOUT`.
 Upon a timeout, the responder SHOULD reset the stream.

 The responder SHOULD send a response promptly, starting with a **single-byte** response code which determines the contents of the response (`result` particle in the BNF grammar above).

-It can have one of the following values:
+It can have one of the following values, encoded as a single unsigned byte:

 -  0: **Success** -- a normal response follows, with contents matching the expected message schema and encoding specified in the request.
 -  1: **InvalidRequest** -- the contents of the request are semantically invalid, or the payload is malformed, or could not be understood.
 The response payload adheres to the `ErrorMessage` schema (described below).